Extracting OPC UA Nodes for Chlorine Residuals

 raise RuntimeError("No valid chlorine residual nodes found in the address space.")

-# create_subscription(period_ms, handler) returns the subscription;
+# Step 3: create_subscription(period_ms, handler) returns the subscription;

 # subscribe_data_change then registers each monitored item.